Automated or traditional translations

 Strategy & Sales

-"My goal is not to sell software or services, but to actively contribute to creating a better world.
+"My goal is to actively contribute to creating a better world.
+With Conword, I can fully commit to this cause."